kapilsharma/100-days-of-code/log.md

 # 100 Days Of Code - PHPReboot.com 3.0

+## Day 6: Saturday, MArch 23, 2019

+- Started working on articles on home page.
+Not completed.

 ## Day 5: Friday, March 22nd, 2019

 - Completed top section (HTML design) of PHP Reboot.
 Looks good.
 Bootstrap is used only for the grid, rest all is custom CSS.